fanfanwu9898/wargame_simulator/README.md

 ![](ideal_structure.png)

 Other Improvements could be made:
-- I can have better database design for storing game history Currently the history of each simulation is recorded by using long strings to represent the card deck of each player.
+- I can have better database design for storing game history.
+ Currently the history of each simulation is recorded by using long strings to represent the card deck of each player.
 This obviously violate the third normal form of database design.
 There is much better way to design the table for shorter query time and less space consumption.
-- I can implement interactive UI that integrate existing Plotly visualization using React framework
+- I can implement interactive UI that integrate existing Plotly visualization using React framework.
 - At this moment, the service is using the Django development server.
 For production ready, I will configure Nginx server.
-- Add logs and error handling
+- Add logs and error handling mechanism.
-- Add script for create AWS instances programmatically and Dockerfile/ Helm Charts (Kubernete) for deploying the service
+- Add script for create AWS instances programmatically and Dockerfile/ Helm Charts (Kubernete) for deploying the service.
 ##### Thank you for reading, and feel free to contact me via yifanwu3@cs.cmu.edu if you have any question